 Melbourne CBD apartment prices have recovered 8–12% from their 2021 trough, driven by falling vacancy rates — now at approximately 2–3% — rising rental demand from international students and skilled migrants, and constrained new supply entering the market.

-What are the main risks for Singaporean investors buying off-plan in Melbourne?
+What are the main risks for Singaporean custodians buying off-plan in Melbourne?